wsydney76/craft-theme4/README.md

 * Run `composer install`
 * Edit `config/Env.php` with your environment specific settings.
 * Run `php craft install` Enter you user data and confirm the other settings.
-* Run `php craft main/init` Sets up thing you will always need.
+* Run `php craft main/init` Sets up things you will always need.

 ## Install with Craft Nitro